-The October ‘Over The Edge: Open Reading’ takes place in Galway City Library on Thursday, October 29th, 6.30-8.00pm.
-The Featured Readers are Mike Gibbons, & Kitty Holland.
-This is a special Over The Edge event in that both featured writers primarily write non-fiction.
+The October ‘Over The Edge: Open Reading’ takes place in Galway City Library on Thursday, October 25th, 6.30-8.00pm.
+This is Over The Edge’s annual non-fiction special, at which all of the Featured Readers are writers of non-fiction; however poets and fiction writers are still welcome at the open-mic.
+The Featured Readers are John Flynn, Grace Dyas, & Michael Clifford.
 There will as usual be an open-mic after the Featured Readers have finished.
-This month’s open-mic will showcase, among others, some of the poetry students from this year’s MA in Writing at NUI Galway.
 The evening will also see the announcement of the winners in this year’s Over The Edge New Writer of The Year competition, which received a large number of entries again this year.
-This year’s competition judge is Dave Lordan.
+This year’s competition judge is Rachel Coventry.
 The shortlist can be read here.